Explore your mortgage options

 Are you still wondering whether you should consolidate now that you know how to consolidate credit card debt?

 When you consolidate debt, your goal is to get out of debt faster and save money while doing it.
 The answer to “should you consolidate” depends on whether you can qualify for a lower interest rate.
-If you can’t, debt consolidation might not be the best option for you.
+If you can’t, debt consolidation may cause unnecessary hassle and fees, and might not be the best option for you.

 Do your research.
 Talk to your creditors because they may be willing to help you consolidate.
 Ask lenders about their loans and lines of credit.
 And remember, you can always try credit counseling and debt management plans.